LINBIT/linstor-ansible/README.md

 ansible-playbook site.yaml
 ```

-If you don't want to put LINBIT credentials into your `group_vars/all.yaml`, you
+If you don't want to put your LINBIT credentials into the `group_vars/all.yaml`, you
 can run the playbook like this instead:

 ```sh
 ansible-playbook -e lb_user="username" -e lb_pass="password" -e lb_con_id="1234" -e lb_clu_id="1234" site.yaml
 ```

+Congratulations!
+You should now have successfully created a LINSTOR cluster using Ansible.
 # Testing Installation

-Shell into the controller node, and see that everything is setup:
+Shell into the controller node, and check that everything is setup:

 ```sh
 linstor node list; linstor storage-pool list